-The HERON-FPGA7, following reset, will enter a state where it can be interrogated and programmed using the HERON module's serial bus.
+The HERON-FPGA9, following reset, will enter a state where it can be interrogated and programmed using the HERON module's serial bus.
 It is addressed according to the Carrier number and the slot number of the HERON slot that it is fitted to.

 The FPGA configuration data will have been generated using the Xilinx development tools.
 HUNT ENGINEERING provide examples for the HERON-FPGA modules in the correct format for use with the Xilinx ISE software.
 HUNT ENGINEERING also provides software for the Host PC that will allow the output files from the Foundation software to be loaded onto a HERON-FPGA module.
+If you use the Power PC core in the FPGA you will also need the Xilinx Embedded Developers Kit (EDK).